nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Delete a Task feature

-The implementation of the delete a Task feature is facilitated by the DeleteTaskCommand, which extends from the Command abstract class.
+The implementation of the delete a task feature is facilitated by the DeleteTaskCommand, which extends from the Command abstract class.

 It is also enabled by the following Parser class:
 * `DeleteTaskCommandParser`